jywu20/Notes/Computer Science/scientific-lang/fortran-semantics.md

-If we are to embed the Fortran semantics to a more domain general language, like C++, it might be helpful to conceive array variables as *values* of the array descriptor type (i.e. not pointers to array descriptors), and the assignment operator is overloaded to enable this complicated behavior;
+If we are to embed the Fortran semantics to a more domain general language, like C++, it might be helpful to conceive array variables as *values* of the array descriptor type (i.e. not pointers to array descriptors), and the assignment operator is overloaded to enable the complicated conversion rules between different array types when function calls happen.
-the behaviors of argument association may be captured by defining a macro like `FORTRAN_FUNCTION`, which automatically generates the aforementioned `abcss(dimension(3));` lines, or alternatively it may be better captured by user-defined conversion rules for converting one type of array (allocatable, for example) to another (fixed sized, for example).
+This may be captured by defining a macro like `FORTRAN_FUNCTION`, which automatically generates the aforementioned `abcss(dimension(3));` lines, or alternatively it may be better captured by user-defined conversion rules for converting one type of array (allocatable, for example) to another (fixed sized, for example).